evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 The high-capacity battery has a gross capacity of 85,4 kWh and a net usable capacity of 83 kWh, providing an 2,4 kWh buffer (2.8%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 521 km (324 mi).
-The consumption is 15.9kWh/100km for the WLTP standard test.
+According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 521 km (324 miles), with an energy consumption rate of 15.9 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 120 kW.
 Charging from 0% to 100% takes approximately 65 minutes, while a more typical charging scenario from 10% to 80% takes 35 minutes with an average charging speed at 100 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 59%.
 This results in an effective charging speed, including time lost, of 93 kW, with each charging session taking about 30 minutes and 36 seconds..